-Previously this was the young driver’s go-to solution for cheap car insurance.
-Risky, but cheap, third party just protects you from claims another driver may make in the event of an accident.
+Previously this was a young driver’s go-to solution to save money.
+Although it is risky as third party just protects you from claims another driver may make in the event of an accident.
 You won’t receive any money for your car if you’re involved an accident – or if your car gets stolen or damaged.

 So not a great policy if you live in an area where vandalism or car crime is statistically high.
 That said, insurers now see third party only insurers as a high risk group.
 Consequently premiums in some cases can be higher than if you took out fully comprehensive insurance.
 The logic being, if you care that little about your own vehicle, are you actually a riskier investment for the insurer?

 This one all comes down to the best fit for you.
 If you’re driving an older, low value car, safely in a safe area – then third party only insurance will get you on the road.
 However, if the deck looks stacked against you on this one, fully comprehensive cover may be worth the extra money in the long run.